Flight Lieutenant Orlan Roderick Brown

 FLIGHT LIEUTENANT ORLAN RODERICK BROWN was born in Palmer, Saskatchewan, Canada, on 13th December, 1915.
-His parents, Harvey Sylvester Brown (a farmer) and Nora Mary Farmer, were both English.
+His Father, Harvey Sylvester Brown was Canadian and his Mother, Mary Norah (Dolly) Farmer, was English, born in Aldershot, the son of Major George Farmer, of Pershire.
 He had five brothers and one sister.
 Orlan had been training to become a teacher for two years when he enlisted in the RCAF, in October, 1940.
 His younger brother John Arthur Brown also joined the RCAF the following month.

 During training at 15 EFTS in Regina, he was considered to be the ‘slow, plodding type’, inclined to be slightly clumsy, but a hard worker with an above average sense of responsibility.